Epigenetics and melanoma: Role of cytosine methylation in melanoma

-INK4A, also known as p16, is a tumor suppressor gene and is found to have hypermethylated promoter regions in 10- 20% of melanoma cells and is involved in 40- 87% of gene alterations in melanoma cases (Gonzalgo et al., 1997).
-This means that 10- 20% of the time there is an epigenetic change in the INK4A gene, and 40- 87% of the time there is a nucleotide mutation in the gene.
+INK4A, also known as p16, is a tumor suppressor gene and is found to have hypermethylated promoter regions in 10–20% of melanoma cells and is involved in 40–87% of gene alterations in melanoma cases.
+This means that 10–20% of the time there is an epigenetic change in the INK4A gene, and 40–87% of the time there is a nucleotide mutation in the gene.
 INK4A is one of the genes that is both epigenetically and genomically altered.
 As a regularly functioning gene, INK4A is a tumor suppressor that functions to repress the formation of tumors.
-The hypermethylation of this gene can cause it to become inactivated (Straume et al., 2002).
+The hypermethylation of this gene can cause it to become inactivated.
 When INK4 is inactivated through hypermethylation, it causes an interruption of the CDK4 and CDK6 genes, which normally stop cell growth in the G1 phase of cell division.
 When this happens, there is no regulation in the cell and it grows quickly and becomes cancerous.